Sign in

 Answer

-Zachary Roberts, EVP of R&D and CMO, expressed confidence that MRD conversion is a strong correlate for long-term disease control based on growing data in the field.
-He confirmed MRD conversion data would be shared at the interim analysis but did not commit to other metrics.
-For ALLO-329, he stated a 'meaningful amount of data' would be shared in H1 2026 but did not provide specific patient numbers.
+CMO Dr. Zachary Roberts expressed confidence that MRD conversion is a strong correlate for long-term disease control based on growing data in the field.
+Regarding ALLO-329, he stated that while specific numbers were not being provided, the company expects to share a 'meaningful amount of data' in the first half of 2026.

 Ask Fintool Equity Research AI

-Jack Allen's questions to Allogene Therapeutics Inc (ALLO) leadership • Q1 2025
+Jack Allen's questions to Allogene Therapeutics (ALLO) leadership • Q1 2025

 Question

-Representing Jack Allen from Robert W. Baird & Co., an analyst asked about the potential impact of the new CBER Director, Dr. Vinay Prasad, on the broader autoimmune opportunity for cell therapies.
+Representing Jack Allen, Nick asked about the potential impact of the new CBER Director on the broader autoimmune opportunity for cell therapies.

 Answer

-President and CEO Dr. David Chang expressed confidence, explaining that the FDA is an institution that follows established guidance.
-He differentiated autoimmune trials from oncology, noting their endpoints are based on symptom improvement, not overall survival, which has been a focus of Dr. Prasad.
-He sees no new hurdles for advancing CAR T in autoimmune disease, provided the safety and efficacy data are strong.
+CEO David Chang expressed confidence, emphasizing that the FDA is an institution that follows established guidance.
+He differentiated autoimmune trials from oncology, noting their endpoints are based on symptom improvement, not overall survival.
+He does not foresee new hurdles for advancing CAR T in autoimmune diseases, provided the safety and efficacy data are strong.

 Ask Fintool Equity Research AI

-Jack Allen's questions to Allogene Therapeutics Inc (ALLO) leadership • Q4 2024
+Jack Allen's questions to Allogene Therapeutics (ALLO) leadership • Q4 2024

 Question

-Jack Allen inquired about the ALPHA3 futility analysis, asking if it's a comparison against the control arm or a predefined hurdle rate, and which metrics like MRD conversion or response rates would be evaluated.
+Jack Allen from Baird requested details on the ALPHA3 futility analysis, asking if it's a comparison against the control arm or a hurdle rate, and which metrics like MRD conversion or response rates would be used.

 Answer

-President and CEO Dr. David Chang clarified that it is a standard futility analysis assessing the totality of data.
-The primary efficacy metric will be the MRD conversion rate, with the expectation that the treatment arms will show a significantly higher rate of conversion from MRD-positive to MRD-negative compared to the observation arm.
-Safety will also be a key component.
+Dr. David Chang, President and CEO, clarified that it is a standard futility analysis assessing the totality of data.
+The key efficacy metric will be the MRD conversion rate, with the expectation of a significantly higher rate in the treatment arms compared to the observation arm.
+Safety will also be assessed for balance across arms.

 Ask Fintool Equity Research AI

-Jack Allen's questions to Taysha Gene Therapies Inc (TSHA) leadership
+Jack Allen's questions to Taysha Gene Therapies (TSHA) leadership

-Jack Allen's questions to Taysha Gene Therapies Inc (TSHA) leadership • Q2 2025
+Jack Allen's questions to Taysha Gene Therapies (TSHA) leadership • Q2 2025

 Question